 Inclusive Classroom (Statement)

 In our Franciscan community, diversity is an invitation to celebrate the uniqueness of each individual, as well as the cultural differences that enrich us all.
 In this course, I will do my best to ensure that students from all backgrounds and perspectives will be served equitably.
 The diversity that students bring to this class will be viewed as a resource, strength and benefit.
 It is my intent to present materials and activities that are respectful and inclusive of the many identities of students in terms of gender, sexual orientation, disability, age, socioeconomic status, ethnicity, race, culture, perspective, and other background characteristics.
 Your suggestions about how to improve the value of diversity and inclusiveness in this course are encouraged and appreciated.

-DAC Members 2018-2019
+DAC Members 2023-2024

-Rong Fu, Faculty Representative (Sociology)
+Rong Fu, Co-Chair 2023-2025 (Sociology)

-William Figueroa, Academic Community Engagement
+Mairead Carr, Academic Community Engagement

-Chingyen Mayer, Director of International Studies (English)
+Vacant, Director of International Studies

 Lisa Nevarez, Director of Race and Ethnic Studies Minor (English)

 Ausra Park, Director of Women's, Gender, and Sexuality Studies (Political Science and International Relations)

 Hope Rias, Director of Race and Ethnic Studies Minor (History)